List of Supergirl characters: Mitch

 Mitch (portrayed by Matt Baram) is Naxim Tork's assistant who is also from Tork's race.
 He assisted Tork in looking for aliens to add to Tork's menagerie.
 Years later, Mitch and Tork were freed by Lex Luthor prior to the DEO headquarters' destruction.
 After he and Tork went their separate ways, Mitch started using an image inducer to make himself look more human.
-After capturing Nyxly, Mitch was persuaded by her to help capture Supergirl so that he can restart Tork's menagerie and get back together with him.
+After capturing Nyxly, Mitch was persuaded by her to help capture Supergirl so that he can restart Tork's menagerie and rejoin him.
 This leads to them abducting Dr. Desmond Raab who makes a cryo-bomb.
 Mitch was apprehended by Martian Manhunter and Brainiac 5.
-After escaping, Mitch tried to get Nyxly to help him restart his menagerie to no avail.
-After Nyxly was rescued by Mitch at the last minute following her absoring Myxzptlk into a crystal, she caved in to Mitch's offer and states that she will grant him his wish if he can help her find the Totem of Courage.
+After escaping, Mitch unsuccessfully sought Nyxly's help to restart his menagerie.
+After Nyxly was rescued by Mitch at the last minute following her absorbing Myxzptlk into a crystal, she caved in to Mitch's offer and states that she will grant him his wish if he can help her find the Totem of Courage.
 After being saved from his self-destructing ship at the last minute, Mitch later sided with the Super Friends duering the final battle against Lex and Nyxly.

 Esme Danvers-Olsen

 Esme (portrayed by Mila Jones) is a Dryalian girl in Ms. Hochschild's foster home who can copy the abilities of any alien.
 Following the arrest of Ms. Hochschild, Esme told Kelly about her figuring out that she leaked the footage of Ms. Hochschild's poor treatment of Joey and won't tell anybody that it was her.
 Alex and Kelly later adopt her and work to help her master her abilities and become a family.
-Briefly becoming the host of the Totem of Love, Esme was abducted by Lex and Nyxlygsptlnz so that he can get a trade for the remaining Totems from the Super Friends.
+Briefly becoming the host of the Totem of Love, Esme was abducted by Lex and Nyxlygsptlnz to get a trade for the remaining Totems from the Super Friends.
 The AllStone was formed where Esme unknowingly shatters it during the conflict.
 Following Lex and Nyxly's defeat, Esme was the flower girl at Alex and Kelly's wedding.

 Orlando Davis

-Orlando Davis (portrayed by Jhaleil Swaby) - is a Zeltarian who was incarcerated for petty story robbery when trying to get himself and his brother Joey through hard life.
+Orlando Davis (portrayed by Jhaleil Swaby) is a Zeltarian who was incarcerated for petty store robbery when trying to get himself and his brother Joey through hard life.
 He alongside an unnamed Metalomite, an unnamed Toradine, an unnamed Obscuran, and an unnamed Dynamorph were used by Warden Kote to partake in Intergang's illegal activities that were being covered up as a work release program.
-Supergirl convinced Ordland and the other prisoners to surrender.
+Supergirl convinced Orlando and the other prisoners to surrender.
 He and the other prisoners had their sentence commuted by a judge.
 Orlando later becomes a councilman and assists the Super Friends in their fight against Lex Luthor and Nyxlygsptlnz.